Tired of Reading? Please listen to the blog

 It is interesting to note that the MRCS exam preparation and syllabus are in Early Years of Surgical Training by GMC.

 Once you have checked the syllabus, you need to start preparing.
-Texila American University brings you the best Fellowship in Surgery course, which imparts you the optimum knowledge for the MRCS exam.
+Texila brings you the best Fellowship in Surgery course, which imparts you the optimum knowledge for the MRCS exam.

-This is a 3-year program, which is curated for clearance.
+This is a 3-year program curated for clearance.
 You can advance your existing knowledge, experience, and skills to gain mastery in a clinical and surgical specialty.
-The fellowship program’s structure is such that it helps you build confidence and leadership qualities necessary for the MRCS exam.
+The fellowship program’s structure helps you build the confidence and leadership qualities necessary for the MRCS exam.

 Further, Fellowship in Surgery is not a book-based program; it is a hospital-based course.
-This means that students would get a chance to receive clinical training in hospitals that have collaborated with TAU.
+This means that students would get a chance to receive clinical training in hospitals that have collaborated with Texila.

 Check the benefits of completing the Fellowship in Surgery program for your MRCS exam: